-Solow (1956) was able to account for this stability, and also for some of the relative magnitudes of these growth rates, with a very simple but also easily refineable model.
-6 There are many variations of this model in print.
+balanced growth Let us construct from (2), (3) and (4) the system's such that the rates of c(t) 8(1), (K(t)), the particular solution: path growth of each of these variables is constant.
+(I have never been sure exactly what it is that is 'balanced' along such a path, but we need a model in print.
 I will set out a particularly simple one that is chosen also to serve some later purposes.
-I will do so without much comment on its assumed structure: There is no point in arguing over a model's assumptions until one is clear on what questions it will be used to answer.
+I will do so without much comment on its assumed structure: There is no point in arguing over a model's assumptions until one is clear on what questions it will be used to answer

-We consider a closed economy with competitive markets, with

-identical, rational agents and a constant returns technology.
-At date t there are N(t) persons or, equivalently, manhours devoted to production.
-The exogenously given rate of growth of N(t) is A. Real, percapita consumption is a stream c(t), $t \sim 0$, of units of a single good.
+We consider a closed economy with competitive markets, with identical, rational agents and a constant returns technology.
+At date persons or, equivalently, manhours devoted to t) N(there are t is A. Real, t)N(production.
+The exogenously given rate of growth of 0, of units of a single $t \sim t$) t)t(percapita consumption is a stream good.
 Preferences over (percapita) consumption streams are given by